-Such unresolved stress can make you a ticking time bomb for your family.
+Unresolved stress, however, can make you a ticking time bomb for your family.
 The solution is to make stress management a part of your life.

 The first step of anger management is simply to calm down.

-Here are some ways to cool off:
+Here are some ways to cool off, suggested by Healthline:

-- Repeat a calming word or phrase to yourself, such as “Relax” or “Take it easy.”
+- Repeat a calming word or phrase to yourself, such as ‘Relax’ or ‘Take it easy’.

 - Slowly count to 10.

 Is it a recurring theme with someone close to you?
-Talking opening about your feelings would be the best thing to do.
+Talking openly about your feelings would be the best thing to do.

 Over to You